Keyboard shortcuts

 Inner Contour (Hole or Cave):

-• An inner contour is a sequence of points ordered in a counterclockwise direction.
+• An inner contour is a sequence of points ordered in a clockwise direction.

 • Inner contours represent enclosed areas within an outer contour, often referred to as “holes” or “caves.”